School Programs

 Buffalo River Country

-Created in 2022 to celebrate the 50th anniversary of the Buffalo River’s designation as the country’s first National River, this program introduces students to the rich, natural life of the Buffalo River by delving into the geology, beauty, history, and culture of the area.
-This program can easily be presented at your school and at the Shiloh Museum.
-It includes hands-on exploration of the museum’s collections.
+Created in 2022 to celebrate the 50th anniversary of the Buffalo River’s designation as the country’s first National River, this program introduces students to the rich, natural life of the Buffalo River.
+We delve into the geology, beauty, history, and culture of the area with a hands-on exploration of the museum’s collections.
+Teachers can either bring students to the museum or we will bring the river to you on your school campus.
+Curriculum frameworks include:

 Civil War Home Fronts and Haversacks